melnicknebart/icy-worlds-surface-roughness/README.md

 The workflow selects regions of interest from icy-world digital terrain models, evaluates ROI quality, computes RMS-deviation roughness curves, fits Hurst exponents, detects candidate breakpoints, saves PSD diagnostics, and generates summary tables and plots.

 ---
+## Setting up

+Pull this code from GitHub and cd into the directory wherever you placed it.

+This project uses an ISIS conda env, a binding to the ISIS software by the USGS, so make sure to have that installed.
+Included in this dir our conda env is stored in the form of a .yml file; however, it's unclear how it would integrate with a previously installed ISIS env, so some caution is warranted.

+`conda env create -f environment.yml`

+The next step is to pip install the project with

+` pip install -e. `

+The project should be set up now!

 ## Workflow overview